ace-wg/ace-dtls-profile/draft-gerdes-ace-dtls-authorize.md

 generates an access token response for C containing a `profile` parameter with the value `coap_dtls` to indicate that this profile MUST be used for communication between C and RS.
 Is also adds a `cnf` parameter with additional data for the establishment of a secure DTLS channel between C and RS.
+The semantics of the 'cnf' parameter depend on the type of key used between C and RS, see {{rpk-mode}} and {{psk-mode}}.

 The Access Token returned by AS then can be used by C to establish a new DTLS session with RS.
-When C intends to use asymmetric cryptography in the DTLS handshake with RS, C MUST upload the Access Token to the `/authz-info` resource on RS before starting the DTLS handshake.
+When C intends to use asymmetric cryptography in the DTLS handshake with RS, C MUST upload the Access Token to the `/authz-info` resource on RS before starting the DTLS handshake, as described in [section 8.1 of draft-ietf-ace-oauth-authz](https://tools.ietf.org/html/draft-ietf-ace-oauth-authz-03#section-8.1).
+If only symmetric cryptography is used between C and RS, the Access Token MAY instead be transferred in the DTLS ClientKeyExchange message
-If only symmetric cryptography is used between C and RS, the Access Token MAY instead be transferred in the DTLS ClientKeyExchange message (see {{psk-dtls-channel}}).
+(see {{psk-dtls-channel}}).

 {{protocol-overview}} depicts the common protocol flow for the